bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What are the semantic tags available in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-HTML5 semantic tags define the function and the category of your text, simplifying the work for browsers and search engines, as well as developers.
+<p>HTML5 semantic tags define the function and the category of your text, simplifying the
+work for browsers and search engines, as well as developers.</p>

-HTML5 offers new semantic elements to define different parts of a web page:
+<p>HTML5 offers new semantic elements to define different parts of a web page:</p>

 * `<article>`
 * `<aside>`